Lab Director

 Aqib Hasnain

 graduated with his PhD in Mechanical Engineering in June 2023.
 While in the Biological Control Lab, he pursued research in synthetic biology, computational biology, machine learning, and modeling Koopman operators.
-After his PhD, he accepted a postdoctoral scholar position at Lawrence Berkeley National Lab working with Dr. Dawn Chiniquy.
+After his PhD, he accepted a postdoctoral scholar position at Lawrence Berkeley National Lab working with Dr. Dawn Chiniquy, before transitioning to a lead chief scientist role in the biotech and AI/bioinformatics startup Mithrl.

 Shara Rhagha Wardhan Balakrishnan